kressi/evolutionary-algorithms/README.md

 ### Execute Scripts
-Parameters of scripts can be changed in main function within a script.
+Parameters of scripts can be changed in main function inside a script.
 Scripts then are executed in command line with python.

 ```sh
 python evolution_strategy.py